Clavia may not be as well known as the big names, but their Nord instruments easily match up with the likes of Yamaha and Korg.

 Just check the dimensions of your Nord keyboard and see what Gator case will fit best (see the dimensions specified in the description for each keyboard case):

 The Nord Stage 3 doesn’t come with onboard speakers, which is expected from stage pianos.

-This means you’ll have to rely either on using external speakers/PA systems (when performing live, for example) or headphones.
+This means you’ll have to rely on using either external speakers/PA systems (when performing live, for example) or headphones.

 Headphones come in very handy when you want to practice in private, focusing solely on your playing and not disturbing others nearby.

 Check out our guide to learn how to choose the best-sounding headphones for your digital piano.